pvvx/ATC_MiThermometer/python-interface/README.md

 - an easy to use [BLE Advertisement Browser GUI](atc_mi_interface/atc_mi_advertising.py) based on the [wxPython](https://www.wxpython.org/) cross-platform desktop GUI toolkit, including controls on the BLE advertisements, map of MAC addresses, bindkeys, etc;
 - a [configuration tool](atc_mi_interface/atc_mi_config.py) allowing to browse and edit the configuration parameters of the latest releases of the "pvvx" firmware, with a command-line interface and optionally with a GUI, including the possibility to use this configuration feature as an API.

-## Module installation
+## Installation

-The software can be installed as a module named *atc-mi-interface* and referenced as *atc_mi_interface*, or can be run from the current directory after downloading the whole *https://github.com/pvvx/ATC_MiThermometer* repository and after installing prerequisites.
+The software is delivered as a package named *atc-mi-interface*, which can be installed and referenced as *atc_mi_interface*, or can be run from the current directory after downloading it and having installed prerequisites.

 Minimum Python version: 3.8.
-Update `pip` to the latest version.
+Updating `pip` to the latest version is suggested.

-### Installation as a module
+### Package installation

 The package can be installed from PyPI with the following command: